HobbyChop/PadMe-DS/README.md

 ### Settings menu (`SELECT`)
 A scrolling, grouped menu (use the d-pad: up/down to pick, left/right to adjust;
 hold to auto-repeat).
-Sections: CHORD, MODULATION, SPLATTER, BASS, CLOCK / VISUAL, and MIDI.
+Sections: CHORD, MODULATION, SPLATTER, BASS, CLOCK / VISUAL, TONE / FX, and MIDI.
+Each of CHORD / SPLATTER / BASS carries its own **TONE** (low-pass) control in its section.
 The chord pads stay live underneath so you can hear changes.

 ### Presets screen (`Y`)  *(full version only)*
 A grid of 32 slots. **Tap** a slot to load its patch; **hold** a slot to save the